sunilabrahamindia/sunilabraham/amaa/citations.md

 title: "Works Citing A. M. A. Ayrookuzhiel"
 description: "A bibliographic collection of books, articles, theses, and other publications that cite the works of A. M. A. Ayrookuzhiel."
 permalink: /amaa/citations/
-categories: [A. M. A. Ayrookuzhiel, Bibliographies]
+categories: [A. M. A. Ayrookuzhiel]
 created: 2026-05-08
 ---